jlleongarcia/jlleongarcia/content/blog/book-da-datamodelling.md

 ## Databricks

-Databricks is a leading unified data analytics platform built on Apache Spark, offering a collaborative and scalable environment for data scientists, data engineers, and analysts.
+Databricks is a leading **unified data analytics platform built on Apache Spark**, offering a collaborative and scalable environment for data scientists, data engineers, and analysts.

-It simplifies big data processing and analytics by providing a managed version of Apache Spark, supporting multiple programming languages such as [Python](https://fossengineer.com/guide-python/), Scala, R, and [SQL](https://fossengineer.com/sql-data-analytics/).
+It simplifies **big data processing and analytics** by providing a managed version of Apache Spark, supporting multiple programming languages such as [Python](https://fossengineer.com/guide-python/), Scala, R, and [SQL](https://fossengineer.com/sql-data-analytics/).

 Databricks enables interactive data exploration, visualization, and machine learning, empowering organizations to derive valuable insights from diverse and large-scale data sets.

 With its focus on simplicity, automation, and collaborative workflows, Databricks has become a popular choice for accelerating data-driven initiatives across industries.

 * While Databricks can be a valuable component within a data lakehouse architecture, it does not encompass the entire architecture:
     * It can be integrated with data lake and data warehouse solutions, such as *Amazon S3, Azure Data Lake Storage, or Snowflake*, to create a comprehensive data lakehouse architecture.
-By leveraging Databricks alongside other storage and analytics services, organizations can achieve a unified and optimized environment for data processing, analytics, and governance.
+    * By leveraging Databricks alongside other storage and analytics services, organizations can achieve a unified and optimized environment for data processing, analytics, and governance.

 ## Data Profiling and Quality